jackkfan0305/Tungether/README.md

 # Tungether 🎶

 Welcome to Tungether!
 Tungether is a collaboartive music playing web-application.
 It allows one person to create a room with a distinct code(host), and other people (guests) can join the room with the given code.
-The hosts can set whether the guests can play/pause the music, and how many votes is needed to skip/previous a song.
+The host can set whether the guests can play/pause the music, and how many votes is needed to skip/previous a song.
 Once the room is created, the host can login to their spotify account, and start playing music!

 ## 🚀 Technologies Used